Furikuda/RFmachine/README.md

 ## Software

-Unfortunately, because Python is a bit heavy, it's hard to make it do proper sub-millisecond timings on microcontrollers, that's why the code is (horrible) C++.
+Unfortunately, because Python is a bit heavy, it's hard to make it do proper sub-millisecond timings on microcontrollers.
+Also Arduino has a very nice lib that does all the timings for the 2262 for us.
+Just install the [rc-switch](https://github.com/sui77/rc-switch) library from the Arduino library manager.

 ### Usage

+Make sure you have installed the [rc-switch](https://github.com/sui77/rc-switch) library from the Arduino library manager.

-Just load `rfmachine.ino` in your Arduino IDE, edit the `loop()` command to your desires, and flash it on the required device.
+Load `rfmachine.ino` in your Arduino IDE, edit the `loop()` command to your desires, and flash it on the required device.

 ## Reversing the F-Machine remotes